Old Tennessee Trail

 Benton's Well and Slave Cabin

-Travelers along the old Natchez Trace drank from Benton's Well and camped here, and an 1801 slave cabin still exists on the (now private) property.
+Travelers along the old Natchez Trace drank from Benton's Well and camped here.
+An 1801 slave cabin still exists on the property (private property).
 Nearby Green's Grocery is now a tucked-away music venue for local pickers and country stars alike.

 4345 Old Hillsboro Rd.